The Team

 Jan Sanderson

 Jan graduated with her Master’s degree in Public Affairs in 1980.
-The first ten years of her career were spent in Saskatchewan working for first for the Federal government and subsequently for the Province.
-In 1989 she returned to her roots in Manitoba and began a 27-year career with the Province of Manitoba, spanning a range of progressive assignments in human resources, labour relations, and program management.
+The first ten years of her career were spent in Saskatchewan working for first for the federal government and subsequently for the province.
+In 1989, she returned to her roots in Manitoba and began a 27-year career with the Province of Manitoba, spanning a range of progressive assignments in human resources, labour relations, and program management.
 In 2001, Jan became the CEO of Healthy Child Manitoba, reporting to the Healthy Child Committee of Cabinet.
 In 2009, this role was merged with her new assignment as Deputy Minister of Healthy Living, Youth and Seniors.
 In 2012, while retaining her CEO role, Jan was appointed Deputy Minister of the newly created Department of Children and Youth Opportunities.
-In 2016, Jan left the Province of Manitoba and became a Research Chair at Red River College.
+In 2016, Jan left the Province of Manitoba and became a research chair at Red River College.

 Bobbette Shoffner

-Bobbette is the Executive Director of Mount Carmel Clinic, a unique community health centre that exists to work together with people, families and communities to enhance lifelong health and wellbeing.
+Bobbette is the executive director of Mount Carmel Clinic, a unique community health centre that exists to work together with people, families and communities to enhance lifelong health and wellbeing.
 She grew up in the North End and graduated from St. Johns High School.
-She spent many years as an Early Childhood Educator working with children and families and taught Early Childhood Education at Red River College for several years.
+She spent many years as an early childhood educator working with children and families and taught Early Childhood Education at Red River College for several years.
 Adding to her focus with a Bachelor’s of Human Ecology degree and Certificate in Health Leadership and Management, she works hard on affecting change at the community and systems level for the improvement of all families.

 Heidi Wurmann